David Sirota: Political career, 1998–2008

-On Twitter, Capital & Main stated on March 20, 2019,

-Media
+Journalism and media career, 2005–2019

-In May 2005, Sirota became a contributor to The Huffington Post while writing his own blog.
+In May 2005, while writing his own blog, Sirota became a contributor to The Huffington Post.
 He was a regular guest on The Al Franken Show and makes guest appearances on The Colbert Report, Countdown with Keith Olbermann, NOW, Lou Dobbs Tonight, CNBC, and NPR.
 He is a senior editor at In These Times, a regular columnist for The Nation and the Intermountain Jewish News, and a past contributor to The American Prospect.
 He has been published in The Washington Post, the Los Angeles Times, The Baltimore Sun, and the San Francisco Chronicle.
 Sirota was a contributor to OpenLeft, a now-defunct progressive political blog.
 In June 2007, he replaced the late progressive columnist Molly Ivins with a column to be syndicated nationally by Creators Syndicate.
 Sirota became a contributing writer for Salon in May 2011.

 From 2009 to 2012, Sirota was the morning host at the Denver progressive talk station KKZN.
 Sirota was initially filling in for Jay Marvin on his eponymous program; but Marvin was ultimately unable to return, and Sirota became the permanent host in 2010.
 Sirota also guest hosted for Thom Hartmann and Norman Goldman.
 On July 16, 2012, Sirota moved to sister station KHOW to co-host an afternoon drive program with former George W. Bush administration FEMA director Michael D. Brown, The Rundown with Sirota and Brown.
 In January 2013, after nearly four years in radio, Sirota parted ways with KHOW/Clear Channel.
 Insiders speculate the reason for the abrupt departure was friction between the two co-hosts; it left Brown with his own show.
 In March 2017, Sirota joined The Young Turks online broadcast network as a contributor, providing periodic investigative reports.
 In early 2018, after four years of reporting for the International Business Times as senior editor of investigations, Sirota left that publication.